USU Board Meeting: Gigs, A-frames and questions about investments - Honi Soit

 Dispute over the need for an investment strategy review

-Despite a largely routine Board Meeting, CEO Andrew Mills and Honorary Treasurer Ben Hines disagreed significantly over the extent to which the organisation should review its investments.
+Despite a largely routine Board Meeting, Board Director David Wright and Honorary Treasurer Ben Hines disagreed significantly over the extent to which the organisation should review its investments.

-“I don’t fully agree with the conclusions that you’ve come to,” said Mills.
+“I don’t fully agree with the conclusions that you’ve come to,” said Wright.
 “I have no problem with the recommendation with respect to continuing review of the investment strategy.”

-Mills cited an allegedly “extremely strong” investment performance in 2021, “in excess of 24 months of market growth on funding”.
-Mills went on to say that Hines and the Board should analyse its investment funds in the context of the recent floods’ adverse impact on inflation.
+Wright cited an allegedly “extremely strong” investment performance in 2021, “in excess of 24 months of market growth on funding”.
+Wright went on to say that Hines and the Board should analyse its investment funds in the context of the recent floods’ adverse impact on inflation.
 He noted that such a review should consider investment performance over “three to five years” instead of a shorter time frame.

-“I’m very comfortable with those investments at this point in time,” Mills continued.
+“I’m very comfortable with those investments at this point in time,” Wright continued.

 “What I’m not comfortable with is that the Board has not, at this point in time, considered our risk exposure rules; whether or not investments at the moment meet risk tolerance, and whether or not we wish to review the investment manager in that respect.”

-Note: Update: A correction was made to correct attributions of comments from USU CEO Andrew Mills to Board Director David Wright.